 If you are passionate about geology/paleontology and, of course, photography, the Talampaya National Park and the Ischigualasto Provincial Park, both declared UNESCO heritage, are your destination!

-Talampaya is located in La Rioja province, extends over more than 2000 km2 and contains important archaeological sites, as well as landscapes of extraordinary beauty and a considerable fauna, including condors, maras, pumas, foxes, guanacos, etc.
+Located in La Rioja province, Talampaya extends over more than 2000 km2 of surface and contains important archaeological sites, as well as landscapes of extraordinary beauty and a considerable fauna, including condors, maras, pumas, foxes, guanacos, etc.

 Besides the numerous geo-shapes, which can be found with a bit of fantasy, in the park you will also see: